lowla/lowladb-json-database/README.md

 All objects must have a unique identifier property, named `_id`.
 LowlaDB will create one for you if you try to insert an object without one.

 ## Retrieving Objects ##
 You retrieve objects using the `find` method.
 This takes a query object that acts as a selector for the objects to be returned.
 The `find` method returns a `Cursor` object that you can iterate or convert to an array.
-LowlaDB also supports real-time updating where it will monitor the collection for changes and automatically notify you when the query results may have changed.

     var todos = LowlaDB.collection('mydb', 'todos');